Christopher-Flanagan/retail-project/README.md

 # retail-project

-Retails application using spring boot and react
+Retail application using spring boot and react